Prabir and The Substitutes: History

 Prabir and The Substitutes formed at the end of 2005, following the demise of Prabir Mehta's former group, The Rachel Nevadas.
-At the time of its inception, the band consisted of Mehta, guitarist Chris Smith, bassist Adam Thompson, and drummer Adam Palamore.
+At the time of its inception, the band consisted of Mehta, guitarist Chris Smith, bassist Adam Thompson, and drummer Adam Palamore (Ramen Holiday).
 Shawn Lynch soon replaced Palamore on drums, while Charlie Glenn joined in early 2007 as the group's organist.
 Later that year, bassist Robbie King and drummer Tyler Williams stepped in to solidify the Substitutes' current lineup.

 The band toured alongside The Silver Beats in support of their album, 5 Little Pieces.

 The band announced it would play its last show at Gallery 5 in Richmond, VA on December 12, 2009.

 After Prabir and the Substitutes broke up, Mehta formed the band Goldrush with Richmond Symphony Orchestra members Matt and Treesa Gold, and drummer Gregg Brooks (formerly of River City High).
 In 2012, Goldrush collaborated with Motion City Soundtrack to release a single on MAD Dragon Records.
 Williams joined The Head and the Heart.
 Glenn co-founded Palm Palm with J. Roddy Walston (formerly of J. Roddy Walston and the Business).